YoussefAMKamal/Payment-Application/README.md

 - Implement the application
 - Testing the application

-# Notes
+> [!NOTES]
-- The application has been equipped with the luhn algorithm to help determine if the card's number is correct.
+> - The application has been equipped with the luhn algorithm to help determine if the card's number is correct.
-- To use test functions correctly you should reactivate the error comments in the main functions.
+> - To use test functions correctly you should reactivate the error comments in the main functions.